 Girls and boys who did not pass the 'scholarship' remained here for the rest of their school career.
 Those who passed the scholarship went on to the Grammar School.
 During the 1930s the senior boys and girls left to attend the newly built secondary schools in London Road, and in 1939 this school became a primary school.

 Andover Primary remains a Church of England foundation school.
-The parish church of St Mary’s retains a strong interest and appoints three of the school’s governors.
+The parish church of St Mary’s retains a strong interest.
 The school is now maintained by the Local Education Authority.